1jour1vin

 About the estate:

-"The oldest house in Champagne" was founded in 1584, before the region's wine became sparkling, by Pierre Gosset, alderman of Aÿ and vineyard owner.
-At the time, the wines of this town, often red, rivaled those of Beaune at court.
-After Pierre Gosset, 13 generations followed.
+“The oldest house in Champagne” was founded in 1584, before the region’s wine became sparkling, by Pierre Gosset, alderman of Aÿ and vineyard owner.
+At the time, the wines from this town, often red, rivaled those of Beaune at court.
+Thirteen generations have succeeded Pierre Gosset.
 Now based in Épernay, the company has been part of the Renaud-Cointreau group since 1993.
 Gosset champagnes do not undergo malolactic fermentation.
 In 2016, Odilon de Varine, deputy director and oenologist, succeeded Jean-Pierre Mareigner.
 He was joined the following year by Gabrielle Malagu, to whom he entrusted joint responsibility for the cellar at the end of 2022.

 Robert Parker - Wine Advocate